badCertificateCallback property Null safety

 If a bad certificate is received on a connection attempt, the library calls the function that was the value of badCertificateCallback at the time the request is made, even if the value of badCertificateCallback has changed since then.

-void set badCertificateCallback( bool callback(X509Certificate cert, String host, int port)?);
+void set badCertificateCallback( bool Function(X509Certificate cert, String host, int port)? callback);